 REFORMA offers several awards and scholarships.
-Below you will find an outline of the awards and scholarships.
 For more information and application procedures, please use the menu on the left.

 The Elizabeth Martinez Lifetime Achievement Award recognizes those who have achieved excellence in librarianship over an extended period (20+ years) of service and who have made significant and lasting contributions to REFORMA, as well as to the Latino and the Spanish-speaking communities.
 Award: a $500 stipend, free registration to the next REFORMA Conference, and a commemorative plaque.